bloxstreet/support/guides/training-guide.md

 **_THE REGISTERS IN THE TRAINING CENTER WORK!_**
 {: .text-red-100 }
 If they say yes, begin.
 If they say no, answer any questions until they are ready.
+Note that trainers have a right to proceed if the questions are slowing the group down.

 **Note: This part is the in-test script.**